-The current system for reimbursement is prescribed by the Drug Tariff as issued by the Pharmaceutical Services Negotiation committee - they monitor the rate of margin to community pharmacies.
+The current system for reimbursement for generic medicines is prescribed by the Drug Tariff as issued by the Pharmaceutical Services Negotiation committee - they monitor the rate of margin to community pharmacies.
 If this model is changed it could give unfavourable trading conditions.